 i.
-For inpatient services Nothing Nothing related to prenatal care services that do not result ii.
-For all other inpatient maternity labor and delivery services iii.
-Anesthesia services received from a provider during an inpatient stay
+For inpatient services Nothing related to prenatal care services that do not result in a delivery, including management and supplies for gestational diabetes ii.
+For all other inpatient Nothing Nothing maternity labor and delivery services iii.
+Anesthesia services Nothing Nothing received from a provider during an inpatient stay